Unit 3: Advanced Topics & Disease Prevention¶

 Educational overview of common screenings:

 *These are general guidelines for average-risk populations.
 Individual recommendations may differ based on personal and family history.
-Always refer clients to their healthcare provider.
+When in doubt, your safest and most helpful move is to point clients back to their healthcare provider for personalized guidance.

 Screening sounds like a no-brainer: find cancer early, treat it early, save lives.
-But the reality is more complex.
+In real life, though, the trade-offs can be more complex.
+(You’re not imagining it.)

 Benefits of screening: